Glossary of Investment Terms

 Asset – Anything a company owns that has cash or economic value, including real estate, equipment, accounts receivable, inventory, and goodwill.

 Asset-backed Security – A debt instrument secured by a pool of assets (a loan, lease, or receivables) other than real estate and mortgage-backed securities.
 For investors, asset-backed securities are an alternative to investing in corporate debt.

 Asset Allocation – An investment strategy that balances risk and reward by dividing a portfolio's assets (usually between the three main asset classes) to maintain a predetermined balance according to one's goals, risk tolerance, and investment horizon.

 Asset Class – A group of securities that share financial characteristics, behave similarly in the market, and are subject to the same laws and regulations.
 There are three main asset classes: equities (stocks), fixed-income (bonds), and cash equivalents (money market instruments).
 Other asset classes may include real estate, commodities, or derivatives.

-Average Down – The process of buying additional shares in a long position as it moves down in price with the object of reducing the average price per share.
+Average Down – The process of buying additional shares in a long position as it moves down in price to reduce the average price per share.
 When averaging down, positions will usually be built in stages or tranches, with an investor buying a one-half or one-third position and using lowball orders to target lower prices as the stock moves down.
 See also: Dollar Cost Averaging; Lowball Order.

-Before the Bell – Refers to the time before the start of the regular daily trading session.
+Before the Bell – Refers to the time before the regular daily trading session starts.
 See also: After the Bell.

 Bid – The price a buyer is willing to pay for a given security or financial Instrument.